plewis/plewis.github.io/phylogenetics/xanadu.md

     touch config

-Open the config file in a text editor such as [https://www.barebones.com BBEdit] (NOT a word processor such as Microsoft Word or Pages!) and add the following lines (replace _plewis_ with your actual username on xanadu, and replace _/Users/plewis_ with your home directory path on your Mac, which you can get by typing `pwd` at the command line):
+Open the config file in a text editor such as [https://www.barebones.com BBEdit] (NOT a word processor such as Microsoft Word or Pages!) and add the following lines, replacing _eeb5349usr10_ with your actual username on xanadu:

     host xanadu
         HostName xanadu-submit-ext.cam.uchc.edu
-        User plewis
+        User eeb5349usr10
-        IdentityFile /Users/plewis/.ssh/id_rsa
-        Cipher blowfish
     host xfer
         HostName transfer.cam.uchc.edu
-        User plewis
+        User eeb5349usr10
-        IdentityFile /Users/plewis/.ssh/id_rsa
-        Cipher blowfish

 Once you save the config file, you should be able to just type

     ssh xanadu

 to login to the xanadu cluster.
-(The second entry (xfer) will be used when transferring files to and from the cluster.)
+The second entry (xfer) will be used when transferring files to and from the cluster.

 ####  SCP/SFTP
 An SCP or SFTP client is needed to to transfer files back and forth using the Secure Copy Protocol (SCP) or Secure File Transfer Protocol (SFTP).
-I will show you how to transfer files using both methods, but for now  you should go ahead and install [Cyberduck](https://cyberduck.io).
+I will show you how to transfer files using both methods, but for now  you should go ahead and install [Cyberduck](https://cyberduck.io/download/).
 Cyberduck provides a nice graphical user interface, but you might find that the command line clients let you get your work done faster once you get used to using them.

+Please skip now to the section [Learning enough UNIX to get around](#learning-enough-unix-to-get-around)

 ###  If you use Windows...
 ####  SSH